Renewable Natural Gas (Biomethane)

 Renewable natural gas (RNG), also called biomethane, is becoming more common as a vehicle fuel in the United States.
-RNG is produced from biogas – also known as swamp gas, landfill gas, or digester gas—is the gaseous product of anaerobic digestion (decomposition without oxygen) of organic matter.
+RNG is produced from biogas – also known as swamp gas, landfill gas, or digester gas—which is the gaseous product of anaerobic digestion of organic matter.
 With minor cleanup, biogas can be used to generate electricity and heat.
-When processed to purity standards, biogas is called RNG and can be used as an alternative fuel for natural gas vehicles.
+When processed to a higher purity standard, biogas is called RNG and can be used as an alternative fuel for natural gas vehicles.

-More than half the gas used in Sweden's 11,500 natural gas vehicles is biogas.
-Germany and Austria are targeting 20% biogas in natural gas vehicle fuel.
-In the United States, biogas vehicle activities have been on a smaller scale.
+According to NGVA Europe, About 60% of the gas used in Sweden's 38,500 natural gas vehicles is RNG.
+In Germany, 25% of the public compressed natural gas stations dispense 100% RNG.
+In the United States, biomethane vehicle activities are on a smaller scale.

 Biogas is a product of decomposing organic matter, such as sewage, animal byproducts, and agricultural, industrial, and municipal solid waste.
-Biogas must be upgraded to a purity standard and either compressed for onsite dispensing or injected into the gas grid for distribution to dispersed fueling locations.
+To fuel vehicles, biogas must be upgraded to a purity standard and either compressed for onsite dispensing or injected into the gas grid for distribution to dispersed fueling locations.

 Biogas from Landfills

 Landfills are designated locations for disposal of waste collected from residential, industrial, and commercial entities.
 Landfills are the third-largest source of human-related methane emissions in the United States, according to EPA.
 Biogas collection is practical for landfills at least 40 feet deep with at least 1 million tons of waste.
 Biogas from landfills is also called landfill gas (LFG), as the digestion process takes place in the ground rather than in an anaerobic digester.
 As of July 2013, there were about 621 operational LFG projects in the United States, according to EPA.
 However, most of these projects use biogas to produce electricity rather than power natural gas vehicles.